 - Biochemistry-3 semester credits.
 The appropriate course will have the organic chemistry sequence as a prerequisite.
 Lab is not required.

-- Mathematics-A minimum of 3 semester credits in one of the following courses: college algebra or precalculus by college credit or college validation, computer science, or statistics.
+- Mathematics-A minimum of 3 semester credits of college algebra or a higher level course.
+Some examples include precalculus, calculus, or statistics.

 - Applied Human Psychology-3 semester credits in: general human psychology, child and adolescent human psychology, or business psychology.